-The above standards are implemented as from 1 January 2013.
+The above standards are implemented as from 1 January 2014.

-New or revised accounting standards approved but not implemented in 2013
+New or revised accounting standards approved but not implemented in 2014

 IFRS 9 - Financial Instruments regulates the classification, measurement and recognition of financial assets and financial liabilities and replaces the existing IAS 39.
 Under the new standard, financial assets are to be divided into two categories based on measurement method: fair value or amortised cost.
 For financial liabilities the requirements are broadly identical to the current standard.
-For the Bank we expect the changes in the treatment of losses on loans and guarantees to be of greater significance, but the scale involved has thus far not been clarified since the standard is still under preparation.
+For the Bank we expect the changes in the treatment of losses on loans and guarantees to be of greater significance, but the scale involved has thus far not been clarified.
 The Group plans to apply IFRS 9 once the standard enters into force and has been approved by the EU.
-The probable implementation date will be after 2015.
+The probable implementation date is 1 January 2018.